goncharovchik/LocalLibrary/README.md

 This library is a big storage for resonable tasks.

 ## For this project you should:
+- Install NodeJS v14+
-- Install NodeJS v14+, npm
+- Install npm

 ## Installation guide